siakaramalegos/perf_workshop/perf.md

 ## Latency Exercise #1

-1. Perform a Network profile on one of these websites: [nolalibrary.org/](http://nolalibrary.org/), [grandrapidsohio.com/](http://www.grandrapidsohio.com/)
+1. Perform a Network profile on [nolalibrary.org/](http://nolalibrary.org/)
 2. Now, perform a Network profile on one of these websites: [marvel.com/captainmarvel/](https://www.marvel.com/captainmarvel/), [clioandcalliope.com](https://www.clioandcalliope.com/), [nola.gov/](https://www.nola.gov/)
 3. Compare the two, focusing on assets from the same domain (ignore ads and third-party scripts).
 How do the shapes of the waterfalls compare?
 Are they chained or concurrent?